i-pi/i-pi.github.io/pages/pages-root-folder/index.md

 or more instances of an external code, acting as clients.

 i-PI is free software, distributed under a dual MIT/GPLv3 licence.
 You are welcome to dowload, use, modify and redistribute it.
+To get the most up-to-date version, fetch it from the [official i-PI repo](https://github.com/i-pi/i-pi).
 If you find it useful for your research, a citation would be appreciated to

 [Kapil et al., Comp.
 Phys.
 Comm.
 236, 214--223 (2018)](https://doi.org/10.1016/j.cpc.2018.09.020)